thoughtpolice/enable_arm_pmu/README.md

-# User-mode access to ARM PMU cycle counters
+# User-mode access to cycle counters in ARM PMU and CNTVCT timer

 This repository contains a kernel module and library.